 Two courses in this area teach students the scientific underpinnings of the complex interactions between human beings and nature.
 The courses require that students integrate their knowledge of Earth observation, measurement, analysis, and modeling skills, as well as the use of scientific tools, to inform sustainability policy, management, and decision-making.

-The Basics of Sustainability Science – this survey course covers the fundamentals of sustainability science, including units on the atmosphere, the hydrosphere, the biosphere, the cryosphere, the anthrosphere, and the lithosphere.
-In certain units, students will utilize standard software environments for statistical analysis (e.g., R), in addition to several web-based program (e.g., Climate Explorer), to analyze and model real observations. (taught by Art Lerner-Lam, Michael Previdi, and Einat Lev.)
+Fundamentals of Sustainability Science This survey course covers the fundamentals of sustainability science, including units on the atmosphere, the hydrosphere, the biosphere, the cryosphere, the anthrosphere, and the lithosphere.
+In certain units, students will utilize standard software environments for statistical analysis (e.g., R), in addition to several web-based program (e.g., Climate Explorer), to analyze and model real observations.

 Area 2 – Methods of Earth Observation and Measurement (9 points)